 michelle_pitzel-florence-1066300_1920

-Florence Slow gems in the Oltrarno
+Foresteria Valdese in Florence Slow gems in the Oltrarno

-Staying at the Foresteria Valdese means discovering Florence starting from the Oltrarno, one of the city’s most authentic neighborhoods.
-Amid artisan workshops, lesser-known museums and squares frequented by residents, this area retains a quieter, everyday pace while being just minutes from the main monuments of the historic center.
+Staying at the Foresteria Valdese means discovering Florence starting from the Oltrarno, one of its most authentic neighborhoods.

 • Bottega Beneforti Simone1

-Stores, gardens and museums in the neighborhood
+Shops, gardens, and museums in the neighborhood

 • martinophuc-firenze-9292732_1920

-Walks between squares and great masterpieces
+Stroll through squares and past great masterpieces

 Via dei Serragli,49 50124 Firenze (Italia)